ankit1738/imageUpload/README.md

 INSTRUCTION TO RUN

-    Clone the project
+    1. Clone the project

-    Install the dependencies
+    2. Install the dependencies

-        To do this you need to go inside backend folder and run "npm install" and go inside imageUpload folder and run "npm install"
+        open cmd inside backend folder and run "npm install" and inside imageUpload folder and run "npm install"

-    Run the application
+    3. Run the application
-        To do this go inside imageUpload folder and run "npm start"
+        Open cmd inside backend folder and run "npm start"